goomba/date-fns/README.md

 ### formatDuration

+As `date-fns/format` allows convenient formatting of a Date, `formatDuration` allows the same for Durations.
+Any format is supported because **you** define it!

 ```
 const formattedDuration = formatDuration(duration, "h 'hours,' m 'minutes,' s 'seconds'");
 ```

-Much like `date-fns/format` allows convenient formatting of a Date, `formatDuration` allows the same for Durations.
-Any format is supported because **you** define it!

 #### How does it work?